Training studies conducted on women

 Measure your temperature regularly: The average length of the menstrual cycle is 28 days, but there may be large variations between different individuals.
 The phases usually last not exactly two weeks but may be longer or shorter.
 Something you can have as "feedback" when your body goes from the folicular phase to the luteal phase is the change in body temperature.
 The temperature is raised about 0.5 degrees right then.
 If you measure the temperature regularly and especially during the second part of the menstrual cycle, you will notice exactly when it is time for you to switch to a period of lower exercise frequency.

-Would you like to learn more about optimal training for women?
+Would you like to learn more about how to boost your workout results?

 1.Oosthuyse T, Bosch AN.
 The effect of the menstrual cycle on exercise metabolism: implications for exercise performance in eumenorrhoeic women.
 Sports Med.2010; 40 (3):207-227.